mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 <div class="indent">
 <figure>
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/mollivan_jon/9989178473/" title="Male bellbird visiting kowhai flowers"><img src="https://live.staticflickr.com/7359/9989178473_84a5871f61_z.jpg" height="640" alt="Male bellbird visiting kowhai flowers"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 <figcaption>A male bellbird visiting kowhai flowers.
 Note that we just say "visiting flowers", not "pollinating".
-Demonstrating that pollination is happening requires a lot more careful observations.
-In this case, the bird is accessing nectar from holes in the base of the flowers without getting any pollen on its head.
+Demonstrating that pollination is happening requires a lot more care.
+In this case, the bird is accessing nectar from holes in the base of the flowers without getting any pollen on its head, meaning that it's not pollinating these flowers.
 In kowhai flowers, those holes are often made by silvereyes and bumblebees.
 See <a href="https://inaturalist.nz/observations/972695">iNaturalist</a> for more on this observation.</figcaption>
 </figure>
 </div>